|

 to the Aquia District in the Department of Northern Virginia.
 Later it was brigaded under Generals Pettigrew, Pender, and

 Scales.
-It fought with the army from Seven Pines to Cold Harbor, took its place in the Petersburg trenches south of the James River, and ended the war
+It fought with the army from Seven Pines to Cold Harbor, took its place in the Petersburg trenches south of the James River, and ended the

-during the Seven Days Battles, had 6 killed and 57 wounded at Second Manassas, and 1 killed and 44 wounded at Fredericksburg.
+the Seven Days Battles, had 6 killed and 57 wounded at Second Manassas, and 1 killed and 44 wounded at Fredericksburg.
 It lost 30 killed and 139 wounded at Chancellorsville, and of the 321 engaged at Gettysburg over fifty percent were disabled.
 On April 9, 1865, it surrendered with 13 officers and 97 men.
-The field officers were Colonels
+The field officers were

-R. H. Gray, John O. Long, and William L. Mitchell; and Majors Laban Odell and W. Lee Russell.
+C. Cole, R. H. Gray, John O. Long, and William L. Mitchell; and Majors Laban Odell and W. Lee Russell.

-* 25th North Carolina Infantry
+25th North Carolina Infantry

 Regiment